 Find the full programme of Study UK webinars in October 2022 and February 2023 here: https://study-uk-events-eu.britishcouncil.org/join-a-webinar or click the image below.

 Note that these events are externally organised and not all of the participating universites are partners of Trier University.

 The Department of English Studies has partner institutions in a variety of countries (see map below).
 Not all of the countries are English-speaking but all universities offer interesting academic perspectives for your studies (classes in English!) as well as contributing to your personal development.
-This page gives you information about our partner institutions who particpate in Erasmus+, where you can benefit from the funding and support provided by the programme.
+This page gives you information about our partner institutions who participate in Erasmus+, where you can benefit from the funding and support provided by the programme.

-The information booklet below will give you more thorough information on which universities are available for an Erasmus+ exchange through the Department of English Studies for 2021/22, the information you should consider before you apply, and how the application process works.
+The Department of English Studies has exchange partners in a range of European countries.
+The information booklet below will give you more thorough information on which universities are available for an Erasmus+ exchange through our Department, the information you should consider before you apply, and how the application process works.
 If you have further questions you are welcome to contact the departmental Erasmus+/European Exchange Coordinator, Mrs C Maas (cmmaasuni-trierde), her assistant, Magda Miksch (firstname.lastname@example.org), or the departmental study advisor, Dr B Kraft (kraftbuni-trierde).

 A note on Brexit / exchanges with the UK: We have worked closely with our British partner universities to continue our exchange agreements now that the UK is no longer in the EU.
 In almost all cases, our new agreements include comparable conditions to ERASMUS+ exchanges (e.g. no tuition fees, monthly stipend) – though these are subject to final approval, which we will have before you apply to your host university.